Math Circles

 Overview

-Math Circles is a full-year after school enrichment math program designed to promote conceptual understanding, communication, and problem-solving abilities in an interactive classroom setting.
+Math Circles is a full-year after school kids math program designed to promote conceptual understanding, communication, and problem-solving abilities in an interactive classroom setting.

 Math Circles empowers students by